kaushik7749/video-stream/README.md

 ## Conclusion

 This YouTube clone project demonstrates how to build a modern web application using React, Redux Toolkit, TailwindCSS, and other libraries.
 The project includes several useful features, such as search suggestions, search caching, optimized search using debouncing and caching, optimized API calls using debouncing, comments section, and live chat.
 These features are not only useful for a YouTube clone but can be applied to any large-scale web application.
-The project can be used as a starting point for building similar web applications and as a reference for learning how to implement advanced features in React.

 ## Dependencies